xHunterW/Talent-Tempo_Human_Resources_Hiring_Tool/README.md

 # Overview

 ### Ask me for a video demo of this project, happy to share!
-Email:hunter.worssam1@gmail.com
+Email: hunter.worssam1@gmail.com

 The Talent Tempo hiring tool accepts an internal job description (raw text) input, and outputs the following:
 - A prediction of how many days will be required to fill the role.